ArchiveBox/ArchiveBox/README.md

 <details>
 <summary><b>Get ArchiveBox with <code>docker-compose</code> on any platform (recommended, everything included out-of-the-box)</b></summary>

-First make sure you have Docker installed: https://docs.docker.com/get-docker/
+<i>First make sure you have Docker installed: https://docs.docker.com/get-docker/</i>
 <br/>
 This is the recommended way to run ArchiveBox because it includes <i>all</i> the extractors like:<br/>
 chrome, wget, youtube-dl, git, etc., full-text search w/ sonic, and many other great features.